Saaifa/flutter_weather_app/README.md

 - Used MVVM architecture
 - implemented using cubit state management
-- Note: add your api key in thr place "YOUR_API_KEY"
+- Note: add your api key in the place "YOUR_API_KEY"